What is Referential Integrity? Definition and Examples

 - For test data, referential integrity is mostly a producer-side problem: insert order, optional vs. required relations, and cyclic foreign keys are where developers actually hit it

 A small example.
-You have a customers table and an orders table:
+You have a users table and an orders table:

 id bigserial PRIMARY KEY,